hackerkid/blog3/src/pages/blog/running.md

 He said to if you can do 3K then doing more is not that different.

-So one day I tried 5k by running to Limehouse from my house and back
+So one day I tried 5k by running to LimeHouse from my house and back

 I did the 5K but I had to take a small break in between.

-Another day I tried again by running to the Southark bridge and back.
+Another day I tried again by running to the Southwark bridge and back.

 I was able to do this time without taking any breaks.
 But I did had to slow down while climbing the stairs up the bridges and while passing tourists.